-The results presented in Figure 30 highlight about the exemple about the expansion of the pivots over Minas Gerais, detailing about the intensification of the agriculture through the irrigation, showing the number of pivots, for each year, with 1, 2 and 3 cycles.
+The results presented in Figure 30 highlight the example of the expansion, and intensification of the agriculture through the irrigation over Minas Gerais, showing the number of pivots, for each year, with 1, 2 and 3 cycles.

-Figure 30: Number of center pivot irrigation with one, two and three cycles, perennial, sugarcane and non-classified considering all Brazil.
+Figure 30: Number of center pivot irrigation with one, two and three cycles, perennial, sugarcane and non-classified in Minas Gerais state.